mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 2. Helm is the Kubernetes native package manager.
 It allows to install and manage applications in Kubernetes without the need to manage and configure multiple resource files in YAML.

-3. Finally, Jenkins (the application we will be installing) is a widely used automation tool that can leverage Kubernetes to deploy other containers (called [agents](https://www.jenkins.io/doc/book/using/using-agents/)) and run tasks in them (usually focused on building, testing and deploying other applications).
+3. Finally, Jenkins (the application we will be installing with Helm) is a widely used automation tool that can leverage Kubernetes to deploy other containers (called [agents](https://www.jenkins.io/doc/book/using/using-agents/)) and run tasks in them (usually focused on building, testing and deploying other applications).

-Jenkins when deployed in Kubernetes is composed of different resources such as:
+Jenkins when deployed in Kubernetes is composed of different parts (or resources) such as:

 **[StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)** - manages the deployment and scaling of a set of Pods (a pod is the smallest deployable unit of computing that you can create and manage in Kubernetes.
 A pod contains one or more containers).